-As winter draws to a close and boats (and their owners) are beginning to come out of hibernation, it is the perfect time to ensure that your boat is primed and ready for the new seasons’ exploits.
-The winter is a great opportunity to get a full checkup of your boat and rule out any problems that might come back to haunt you mid-season.
+Winter has drawn to a close and boats (and their owners) are beginning to come out of hibernation, it is the perfect time to ensure that your boat is primed and ready for the new seasons’ exploits.
+The early Spring is a great opportunity to get a full checkup of your boat and rule out any problems that might come back to haunt you mid-season.
 Remember, time (and sometimes money) spent on those niggling issues now, can save you the frustration of lost time on the water in the summer months, If you need to haul out, now’s the time to make your appointment, and budget for complete repairs which may be beyond the your own skills or equipment.

 However, there are plenty of other jobs around the boat which, while being less technical in nature, can make your boat shine come springtime.
 Tired teak can certainly make your boat look sad and unloved; there are thousands of ‘renovating’ products on the market that can solve this problem and they are super easy to use!
 Just give the deck a good scrub with a diluted marine cleaner – try scrubbing inline with the grain of the wood to avoid unnecessary wear.
 Follow up by using a teak brightener to refresh the color, leaving your deck looking as good as new!
 Keep it looking good longer by taking the time to apply a sealer or teak oil such as Semco Teak Sealer.